Governor Livingston High School: Athletics

-The Highlander baseball team won the Group II state championship in 1999 (defeating runner-up Gateway Regional High School in the finals of the tournament), 2011 (vs. West Essex High School) and 2015 (vs. Bernards High School).
+The Highlander baseball team won the Group II state championship in 1999 (defeating runner-up Gateway Regional High School in the finals of the tournament), 2011 (vs. West Essex High School), 2015 (vs. Bernards High School) and 2024 (vs. Pascack Valley High School).
 The program won its second Group II state title in 2011 with a win in the finals against the West Essex High School Knights by a score of 8–2.
 In 2015, the team won its third Group II state championship with a 10–4 win in the tournament final against Bernards High School.
 In 2016, the baseball team captured their first ever Union County Tournament championship with a 3–2 win against Scotch Plains-Fanwood High School.
+The team repeated as champion in 2018, 2021 and 2024, each time beating Westfield.

 In 2004, Mike Carmody won the state championship in the 800m.

 In 2005, Anthony Abitante won the state championship in the pole vault.

 The softball team won the 2007 Central, Group II state sectional championship with a string of shutout wins over Roselle Park High School (10-0), Shore Regional High School (6-0) and Delaware Valley Regional High School (1-0) in the tournament final.
 The team moved on to win the Group II state championship with wins over James Caldwell High School (4-2) and Pascack Hills High School (2-0) in the final game of the playoffs.

-In 2007, the women's field hockey team made the state playoffs for the first time in 30 years.
-The 2007 record was the best it had been in the past decade.

 In 2008, the boys fencing team won the state title in the sabre; in 2015 the team won the foil team title.
 In 2009, the girls squad won the overall team title and the sabre title; in 2012, the team won the foil state title.

 The 2008-09 ice hockey team qualified for the 2009 UCIHL playoffs and finished second in the county.
 The team also qualified for the New Jersey Public High School state championship and went on to the school's first state playoff victory over Sparta High School with a score of 1–0.

-In 2011, Anthony DeFranco was the North II Group II pole vault state champ as well as a 1st Team All-State track and field selection by the Star Ledger. and the track team won their fourth state sectional championship in the previous seven years.
+In 2011, Anthony DeFranco was the North II Group II pole vault state champ as well as a first team All-State track and field selection by The Star-Ledger. and the track team won their fourth state sectional championship in the previous seven years.

 In 2013, the boys track team won their fifth state sectional championship.

-The boys track team won the Group II spring track state championship in 2017.
+The boys track team won the Group II spring / outdoor track state championship in 2017.

+The co-op hockey team won the Public Group C state championship in 2022 with a 2-0 win in the tournament final against the Morris Knolls High School / Morris Hills High School co-op team.
+The 2023 team repeated as Public C champion with a 5-4 win in the fourth overtime period against Woodbridge High School.